Home

 Monosaturated Fat: An advantage of monosaturated fats is they tend to be more liquid at room temperature but like saturated fats, they remain stable during cooking and do not go rancid.
 Our body actually makes monosaturated fatty acids from saturated fat.

 The most common monosaturated fat is oleic acid, which is found is olive oil, avocados and nuts like almonds, pecans, cashews and peanuts.
-These are considered a healthy choice for fats and oils and are often recommended by nutritionists.

 Polyunsaturated fat:

-Toxic chemicals and high temperatures destroy the vitamins and nutrients and turn them rancid.
-They are bleached and deodorized by more caustic chemicals to make them palatable for human consumption.
 The refining process creates free radicals which are known to contribute to heart disease, cancer, pre-mature aging, autoimmune diseases and more.

 There is also evidence linking polyunsaturated oils (except unheated varieties such as safflower, sunflower and soybean) to the onset of diabetes.
-This could be another reason (in addition to excess sugar consumption) that diabetes is so widespread today.

 Generally speaking, most polyunsaturated oils are not considered healthy choices for your cooking and eating unless they are non-refined varieties.